samid737/scrambledev/_posts/2017-10-06-features-part-1-landing-gear-runway.md

 ### Briefing

 The mission will start at zero altitude, standard day, mean sea level.
-Take-off then immediately climb out A bit,  approach the runway and land.
+Take-off then immediately climb out a bit,  approach the runway and land.
 The manoeuvre:

 ![m00]({{ site.url }}/scrambledev/assets/images/manouvres/00.png)